NebilY/AI-Text-Summarizer-App/README.md

-Certainly!
-Here's a basic README for a website that summarizes lengthy text using the Hugging Face API:

 # Text Summarization Website

 Welcome to the Text Summarization Website!
 This website allows you to quickly and conveniently summarize lengthy text using the power of the Hugging Face API.